ckeditor/ckeditor5/docs/installation/working-with-typescript.md

 * {@link installation/advanced/integrating-from-source-vite Integrarion from source using Vite}

-## How to build plugins using TypeScript.
+## Developing plugins using TypeScript

 CKEditor 5's API can be quite extensive and complex, but using TypeScript can make it easier to work with.